mietinen/archer/README.md

 ## Dotfiles

-Feel free to use my dotfiles, but it doesn't contain much useful stuff.
+Feel free to use my dotfiles.